M7modQ4sem/Calculator/README.md

 # Calculator
-this is a HTML ,CSS and JAVASCRIPT codes to create a calculator
+this is a HTML ,Css and Javascript codes to create a calculator